 Citrus, cinnamon and chocolate come together in these fluffy homemade Chocolate Orange Cinnamon Rolls that will bring the sleepiest of heads out of their beds in the morning!

-I mean big deal.
-These buns are a big deal, y’all!
-Like blow your mind delicious and so easy to make.
-From scratch.
+Oh, ya know, just over here baking up some pillowy soft cinnamon rolls filled with melty chocolate & the fresh zest of an orange with a simple, sweet orange juice glaze.
+These Chocolate Orange Cinnamon Rolls are a big deal, y’all!
+Like blow-your-mind delicious and so easy to make.
+From scratch!
 You can do it!
-And then you’ll wanna do it over & over an& over again.
+And then you’ll wanna do it over and over and over again.

 These cinnamon rolls were inspired by one of the best cinnamon rolls we’ve ever eaten when we were bakery hopping in Ventura, California last fall.
 The combo of chocolate and orange won me over in cinnamon roll form and I’ve been dreaming about it ever since.
 It’s a shame it took me so long to recreate it, but my shame is all our gain because these rolls are the real deal.